All Episodes

 So that's the prayer.

-Applause went on and on.
+The applause went on and on.

 Just a couple of excerpts here from the Der Spiegel interview, May 30th, 2006.

-I mean, you've suggested a Holocaust didn't happen and that Israelis uh need to be wiped off the map, but you understand whether some people outraged that you're coming here, Der Spiegel says denying the Holocaust is punishable in Germany.
+I mean, you've suggested a Holocaust didn't happen and that Israelis need to be wiped off the map.

-Are you indifferent when confronted with so much outrage?
+You indifferent when confronted with so much outrage?

-Ahmadinijad, I know that Der Spiegel is a respected magazine, but I don't know whether it's possible for you to publish the truth about the Holocaust.
+Ahmadinejad, I know that Der Spiegel is a respected magazine, but I don't know whether it's possible for you to publish the truth about the Holocaust.

 Are you permitted to write everything about it?

-De Spiegel, of course we are.
+Der Spiegel, of course we are.

-Well then we've stirred up a very concrete discussion.
+Well, then, we've stirred up a very concrete discussion.

 We're posing two very clear questions.